rsksmart/devportal-1.0/solutions/beexo.md

 no IP association,
 no identity linking,
 no transaction tracking.
-Our servers anonymise your requests by hiding your IP address from prying eyes.
+The servers anonymise your requests by hiding your IP address from prying eyes.

 **Enhanced privacy/anonymity:**